trento-project/wanda/README.md

 In order to get detailed information for an execution, see [Getting Execution details](#getting-execution-details).

-> Please note that execution is _eventually started_, meaning that a successful response to the previous API call does not guarantee that the execution is running, but that it has been accepted by the system to start.
+> Note that execution is _eventually started_, meaning that a successful response to the previous API call does not guarantee that the execution is running, but that it has been accepted by the system to start.

-#### Execution Targets
+### Execution Targets

 An execution target is a target host where the checks are executed.
 This requires to have the `trento-agent` executable running in the host.
 In order to specify an execution order, its `agent_id` and a list of checks to be executed are provided.
 Once the execution is started, a facts gathering request is sent to these targets, facts are gathered and sent back to Wanda, where the checks result is evaluated using the gathered facts.